Marriage of Canadians in the Philippines

 Any foreign national who wishes to marry in the Philippines is required by the Philippine Government to obtain from his/her Embassy or Consulate in the Philippines, a Certificate of Legal Capacity to Contract Marriage before filing an application for a marriage license.
 This certification affirms that there are no legal impediments to the proposed marriage.

-- Although there is no validity period indicated on the Statement in lieu of certificate of non-impediment to marriage abroad, the Local Civil Registrar may not accept a Statement issued more than six (6) months prior to the date of marriage;
+- Although there is no validity period indicated on the Affidavit in lieu of Certificate of Legal Capacity to Contract Marriage, the Local Civil Registrar may not accept an Affidavit issued more than six (6) months prior to the date of marriage;

-- It should be noted that some Local Civil Registrars may not accept the Statement in lieu of certificate of non-impediment to marriage abroad issued at the Embassy or Consulate.
-It is your responsibility to check with the relevant Local Civil Registry Office whether they would accept the Statement in lieu of certificate of non-impediment to marriage abroad.
+- It should be noted that some Local Civil Registrars may not accept the Affidavit in lieu of Certificate of Legal Capacity to Contract Marriage.
+It is your responsibility to check with the relevant Local Civil Registry Office whether they would accept the affidavit.

 - Permanent residents of Canada who do not hold Canadian citizenship may need to obtain a certificate or declaration from the Embassy or Consulate of their nationality within the Philippines;